 “For public affairs, PR wants to build positive corporate visibility, corporate image and stakeholder goodwill through corporate advertising, events, and lobbying.
 For investor relations, analyst briefings, and the creation of the annual report are the cornerstone of activities.
 For media relations, the development of press kits and press releases are core components of their strategy.
 PR really comes into its own in reaching crucial hard-to-reach audiences.
 Where a lot of synergy takes place with marketing is in product events, leveraging sponsorship events, social media marketing and communicating corporate social responsibility initiatives of the firm.
 Both need to be operating in sync.”

 “Throughout corporate business history, a crisis represents a moment in time that leads to crucial business transformation, a critical juncture for a company.
-They are catalysts for change in the organisation.” he said.
-“Many organisations now see the importance of having business continuity planning given the dynamic environment we are now in.
+They are catalysts for change in the organization.” he said.
+“Many organizations now see the importance of having business continuity planning given the dynamic environment we are now in.
 Firms need to map out potential scenarios, their likelihood, and the impact on business processes.
 From these, develop response strategies, recovery pathways and communications planning.
-We need to build organisation resilience with the capability of instating an effective organisation response, mitigating risk, reducing the impact, and attempting to restore normal business operations.”
+We need to build organization resilience with the capability of instating an effective organization response, mitigating risk, reducing the impact, and attempting to restore normal business operations.”